IntelPython/numba-dpex/README.md

 ```bash
 pytest
 ```
-Once you run the tests and make sure your Numba-dppy installation is up and running, try out the examples inside the `numba_dppy/examples` folder.
+Once you run the tests and make sure your installation is up and running, try out the examples inside the `numba_dppy/examples` folder.
 For example, you can try the `vector addition` example as follows:
 ```bash